ktorio/ktor-documentation/topics/gradle-application-plugin.md

 In this topic, we'll use `installDist`:
 1. Open a terminal.
-1. Run the `installDist` task in one of the following ways depending on your operating system:
+2. Run the `installDist` task in one of the following ways depending on your operating system:

    <tabs group="os">
    <tab title="Linux/macOS" group-key="unix">
-   <code-block lang="Bash">./gradlew :engine-main:installDist</code-block>
+   <code-block>./gradlew :engine-main:installDist</code-block>
    </tab>
    <tab title="Windows" group-key="windows">
-   <code-block lang="CMD">gradlew.bat :engine-main:installDist</code-block>
+   <code-block>gradlew.bat :engine-main:installDist</code-block>
    </tab>
    </tabs>